-Here we describe further approaches to define the sites of GA biosynthesis and action within the Arabidopsis root.
-We use tissue-specific promoters to drive expression of a C20-GA2ox, AtGA2ox7, and a C19-GA2ox, AtGA2ox2 in the Col-0 ecotype, the first expected to act at the site of synthesis, whereas the second could act at the site of synthesis and the site of action.
-The same promoters are used to express functional AtGA2ox1 in the atga20ox1, atga20ox2, atga20ox3 triple mutant and to express AtGA3ox1 in the atga3ox1, atga3ox2 double mutant, both stacked mutants being extreme dwarfs with short roots (Mitchum et al., 2006; Plackett et al., 2012).
+New Phytologist (2020) www.newphytologist.com AtGA20x7 and a C19-GA20x, AtGA20x2 in the Col-0 ecotype, the first expected to act at the site of synthesis, whereas the second could act at the site of synthesis and the site of action.
+The same promoters are used to express functional AtGA200x1 in the atga200x1, atga200x2, atga200x3 triple mutant and to express AtGA30x1 in the atga30x1, atga30x2 double mutant, both stacked mutants being extreme dwarfs with short roots (Mitchum et al., 2006; Plackett et al., 2012).
 The degree of rescue should indicate the location of the reactions lacking in the mutant lines.
 The extent to which shoot-derived GAs contribute to promotion of root growth is determined by driving expression of the same effector genes from the shoot-specific CHLOROPHYLL A/B-BINDING PROTEIN (CAB) promoter.

-Materials and methods
+Materials and Methods

-Plant Material
+Plant material

-Arabidopsis thaliana ecotype Col-0 was used as wild type in all experiments.
-The ga20ox1 ga20ox2 ga20ox3 triple mutant (Plackett et al. 2012) and the AtGA20ox1::GUS (Hay et al. 2002) and AtGA20ox2::GUS (Frigerio et al. 2006) reporter lines are as previously published.
-The ga3ox1 ga3ox2 double mutant and AtGA3ox1::GUS and AtGA3ox2::GUS lines are as described in Mitchum et al., (2006) and were provided by Dr Tai-ping Sun, who also provided the ga1-3 (Col-0) mutant line containing the mutation in CPS that was originally found in Ler and was back-crossed to Col-0 six times (Tyler et al., 2004).
-The reporter lines are 1.
-AtGA2ox6::GUS transcriptional reporter line was provided by Dr Sharyn Perry (Wang et al. 2004).
+Arabidopsis thaliana ecotype Col-0 was used as wild-type in all experiments.
+The ga20ox1 ga20ox2 ga20ox3 triple mutant (Plackett et al., 2012) and the AtGA20ox1::GUS (Hay et al., 2002) and AtGA20ox2::GUS (Frigerio et al., 2006) reporter lines are as previously published.
+The ga3ox1 ga3ox2 double mutant and AtGA3ox1::GUS and AtGA3ox2::GUS lines are as described in Mitchum et al. (2006) and were provided by Dr Tai-ping Sun, who also provided the ga1-3 (Col-0) mutant line containing the mutation in CPS that was originally found in Ler and was backcrossed to Col-0 six times (Tyler et al., 2004).
+The reporter lines are translational fusions incorporating promoter and exon and intron sequences.
+The AtGA2ox6::GUS transcriptional reporter line was provided by Dr Sharyn Perry (Wang et al., 2004).

-Growth Conditions and Replication
+Growth conditions and replication

-Seeds to be grown for seed production, crossing or characterisation were surface sterilised with 10% bleach, rinsed and then imbibed in water or 50 μm GA4 for three days at 4°C in the dark before being sown on Levington's compost.
-Seeds imbibed in GA4 were rinsed 5 times in H2O before planting.
-Plants were grown in a controlled environment in 16-h days (150 μmol-2.sec-1) at 24/18°C (day/night) temperatures.
-For measurement of root growth, after imbibition on 50 μm GA4 and washing, seeds were grown on medium containing 0.5% Gelrite, 1% sucrose, half-strength Murashige-Skoog medium at pH of 5.8 on plates placed at an angle of $10^{\circ}$ to the vertical in continuous light (150 $\mu$ mol/m/sec).
-For measurement of root length, 2 (pseudo-replicate) or 3 plants of each line were grown on each plate so that the number of plates used was also the biological replication.
-Hence, there were 5 or 6 biological replicates per line for measurement of root length with 2 or 3 roots (plants) per biological replicate.
-For meristem and cell size measurements a single plant per plate was used and there were 5 biological replicates.
-Also for cell size, five (pseudo-replicate) cells were measured for each biological replicate plant.
-Randomized complete block designs were used with the plates being statistical blocks.
+Seeds to be grown for seed production, crossing or characterisation were surface sterilised with 10% bleach, rinsed and then imbibed in water or 50 μm GA4 for 3 d at 4°C in the dark before being sown on Levington's compost.
+Seeds imbibed in GA4 were rinsed five times in H2O before planting.
+Plants were grown in a controlled environment in 16-h d (150 μ mol m-2s-1) at 24°C:18°C, day: night temperatures.
+For measurement of root growth, after imbibition on 50 μm GA4 and washing, seeds were grown on medium containing 0.5% Gelrite, 1% sucrose, halfstrength Murashige-Skoog medium at pH 5.8 on plates placed at an angle of 10° to the vertical in continuous light $(150 \,\mu\text{mol}\,\text{m}^{-2}\,\text{s}^{-1})$.
+For measurement of root length, two (pseudoreplicate) or three plants of each line were grown on each plate so that the number of plates used was also the biological replication.
+Hence, there were five or six biological replicates per line for measurement of root length with two or three roots (plants) per biological replicate.
+For meristem and cell size measurements, a single plant per plate was used and there were five biological replicates.
+Also for cell size, five (pseudoreplicate) cells were measured for each biological replicate plant.
+Randomised complete block designs were used with the plates being statistical blocks.
 For comparison of the effects of each promoter on root length, meristem size and final cortical cell length, the median lines in terms of root length for each promoter were grown together on plates, one line for each promoter per plate with 15 plates as replicates.